Degree: Bachelor of Arts (BA)

 Program Overview

 Typically, students who complete an undergraduate degree in communication sciences pursue graduate education in speech-language pathology or audiology.
-A master’s degree is the entry level degree for professional clinical practice in speech-language pathology.
-A clinical doctorate in audiology (AuD) is the entry level professional degree in audiology.
-Thus, for many students an undergraduate degree in communication sciences is a pre-professional degree in preparation for graduate study.
-As such, the undergraduate coursework in the communication sciences curriculum emphasizes the basic processes and acquisition of normal communication in children and adults.
+A master’s degree is the entry-level degree for professional clinical practice in speech-language pathology; a clinical doctorate in audiology (AuD) is the entry-level professional degree in audiology.
+Undergraduate study in communication sciences emphasizes the basic processes and acquisition of normal communication in children and adults.
 Graduate study then focuses on the study of disordered communication.

 Undergraduate Policies